 While there’s no one answer to these questions (except “it depends!”)
 I’ll try to explain what’s included, why the cost of wedding photographer is deemed so expensive and what you’re really paying for.
 It’s going to be a long read, but I promise it’s worth it in the end!

-Average cost of wedding photographer in Dublin and Ireland?
+Average cost of wedding photographer in Ireland?

 I don’t think there’s a single answer to this question, because it really depends what you consider “average”.
 Are we talking elopements and intimate weddings that take only a few hours?
 Or do we only take into account larger weddings of more than 100 guests?
 Do we only include professional photographers with registered businesses?
 Or does a friend who’s never photographed a wedding and charges you €100 count as a photographer?